alteryx/woodwork/contributing.md

   ```
 * You will need to install Spark and Scala to run all unit tests.
 You will need pandoc to build docs:

-  > If you do not install Spark or Scala, you can still run the unit tests (the Spark tests will be skipped).
+  > If you do not install Spark/Scala, you can still run the unit tests (the Spark tests will be skipped).

      **macOS** (Intel) (use [Homebrew](https://brew.sh/)):
      ```console